South Florida truck accident lawyer

 Non-economic damages

-Proving non-economic damages is more difficult.
-It’s hard to place a value on subjective damages such as lost quality of life, mental and emotional distress, pain and suffering, etc. You’re going to need an attorney with the experience it takes to place a numerical value on these damages.
+Proving non-economic damages is more complicated.
+It’s hard to value subjective damages such as lost quality of life, mental and emotional distress, pain and suffering, etc. You’ll need an attorney with the experience to value these damages numerically.

 We fight trucking insurance companies to get you the maximum compensation

-You’re going to want a South Florida trucking accident lawyer who isn’t afraid of huge insurance companies.
-That’s exactly what you’ll get when you turn to Lytal, Reiter, Smith, Ivey & Fronrath.
+You’re going to want a South Florida trucking accident lawyer who isn’t afraid of giant insurance companies.
+That’s precisely what you’ll get when you turn to Lytal, Reiter, Smith, Ivey & Fronrath.
 We’ve defeated insurance companies for years, helping our clients obtain hundreds of millions of dollars in the process.

-Truck collisions are usually complex, due to the fact that several different parties may share a portion of the blame.
+Truck collisions are usually complex because several different parties may share a portion of the blame.
 These include the following parties:

-Length of time you can expect your claim to settle
+When can you expect your truck accident claim to settle?

-There is no set-in-stone amount of time it will take for you to get your money.
-If an attorney ever promises to win your case in a certain time period – without having the facts of the case – then you should choose another legal representative.
+There is no set-in-stone amount of time it will take you to get your money.
+If an attorney promises to win your case in a specific time without knowing the facts of the case, then you should choose another legal representative.

-It could take a few months for your case to reach a fair settlement, or it could happen earlier.
+Your case could reach a fair settlement in a few months, or it could happen earlier.
 There’s a chance it could take longer.
-The length of your case will depend on a lot of factors, such as the strength of evidence and the number of parties involved.
+The length of your case will depend on many factors, such as the strength of evidence and the number of parties involved.

 Most trucks come equipped with an electronic data recorder (EDR), commonly referred to as a “black box.”
 The EDR contains critical data, such as the speed the truck was traveling at the time of the accident, whether or not the brakes were applied, and much more.

-“Dos” and “don’ts” of dealing with insurance after a crash
+What are the “dos” and “don’ts” of dealing with insurance after a crash?

-Another reason you need to hire a South Florida truck accident lawyer as soon as you can is that when an insurance company knows you have representation, they’ll be much less likely to harass you.
+Another reason to hire a South Florida truck accident lawyer as soon as possible is that when an insurance company knows you have representation, they’ll be much less likely to harass you.

 If you don’t work with an attorney, you may have to deal with a skilled adjuster who will try to trick you into accepting responsibility for what happened.
 If you fall into that trap, you may find it impossible to obtain the compensation you deserve.